• Skip to primary navigation

 I was first introduced to Huevos Rancheros many years ago - in Iowa, of all places.
 My young family and I were visiting my older brother and his family for holidays, and as was their family tradition, my sister-in-law served Mexican-style Huevos Rancheros - for Christmas breakfast.
 I loved both the meal and the tradition and immediately decided to steal adopt them as my own.

 The solution came with New Years Day - a traditionally slow, lazy morning in our home.
-And that, my friends, is the very brief story of how Huevos Rancheros became our way of welcoming the New Year.
+And that, my friends, is the story of how Huevos Rancheros became our way of welcoming the New Year.
 I hope you enjoy them as much as we do!

 One of the reasons we love serving these flavorful ranch-style eggs for the holidays is because they are so easy to make for a crowd.
 Plus, all of the basic ingredients can be prepped ahead of time!